ALL THE LATEST NEWS & UPDATES ON THE UK’S NEW TERRORISM PROTECTION BILL

 The 2017 Manchester Arena attack exposed a major gap in public venue security.
 Many venues had no formal plans for dealing with terrorist incidents.
 Martyn’s Law ensures that all public venues take basic, life-saving security measures.

-Find out more below about the legislation’s current status and latest updates, and what you’ll need to do if you manage a venue that falls under the requirements.
+Find out more below about the legislation & what you’ll need to do if you manage a venue that falls under the requirements.

 The law applies across the UK & includes entertainment venues, shops, public buildings, educational institutions, places of worship, & local authority-run spaces.